-CLIDEV project for Strengthening Climate Change Education for Sustainable Development in Myanmar and Vietnam has received 4-year HEI ICI funding from Finland’s Ministry for Foreign Affairs.
+The Strengthening Climate Change Education for Sustainable Development in Myanmar and Vietnam project (CLIDEV) has received 4-year HEI ICI funding from Finland’s Ministry for Foreign Affairs.
 The project aims to empower an ever-increasing number of students with improved climate change knowledge and skills to make a positive contribution to the needs of society.

-The project’s main intended outcome is the enhancement of the forest and agriculture related climate change higher education systems in Myanmar and Vietnam.
+The main intended outcome is the enhancement of forest and agriculture related climate change higher education programmes in Myanmar and Vietnam.
 This will be achieved by-

-- Improved links and relationships between Finnish and southern partner HEIs for the development of institutional partnership and areas for cooperation for project implementation
+- Improving links and relationships between Finnish and southern partner HEIs for the development of institutional partnership and areas for cooperation for project implementation

-- Institutionalize the inclusion of stakeholders in curricular upgrades, defining desirable academic outcomes, and co-creation of knowledge
+- Institutionalizing the inclusion of stakeholders as part of curricular upgrades, defining desirable academic outcomes, and co-creation of knowledge

 - Practical and innovative Climate Change educational tools and pedagogical methods, through ToTs capacity building activities and the upgrade/creation of strategic courses.